informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

     ```

     Notes:
     - Make sure to run this command with the owner of the current folder.
-If you attempt to run this with a different user, it will complain.
+It will complain if you attempt to run this with a different user.
-    - This command will also install the npm packages everytime that is called.
-You can skip installing npm pacakges by using `make dist-wo-deps` command instead.
+    - This command will also install the npm packages every time that is called.
+You can skip installing npm packages using the `make dist-wo-deps` command instead.
 If you want to install npm modules in a separate command, the following make targets are available:
       - `deps`: Install the dependencies based on `NODE_ENV` environment variable (it will skip `devDependencies` if `NODE_ENV` is not defined or is "production").
-      - `npm-install-all-modules`: Install all dependencies including `devDependencies` regardless of `NODE_ENV` value.
+      - `npm-install-all-modules`: Install all dependencies, including `devDependencies` regardless of `NODE_ENV` value.